sdiehl/wiwinwlh/tutorial.md

 * `RdrName` - Names that come directly from the parser without metadata.
 * `OccName` - Names with metadata about the namespace the variable is in.
-* `Name` - A unique name introduced during the renamer pass with metadata about it's provenance.
+* `Name` - A unique name introduced during the renamer pass with metadata about its provenance.
-* `Var` - A typed variable name with metadata about it's use sites.
+* `Var` - A typed variable name with metadata about its use sites.
 * `Id` - A term-level identifier.
 Type Synonym for Var.
 * `TyVar` - A type-level identifier.
 Type Synonym for Var.
 * `TcTyVar` - A type variable used in the typechecker.
 Type Synonym for Var.